The best online sales today: iRobot, Eddie Bauer, Fire HD 10 Tablet and more | CNN Underscored

 - Target is helping you refresh your home for fall with up to 30% off select furniture styles to meet all taste preferences.

-- Earbuds, soundbars, headphones speakers and more from brands like Beats, JBL and Jabra are as low as $64.99 now on Woot!.
+- Earbuds, soundbars, headphones, speakers and more from brands like Beats, JBL and Jabra are as low as $64.99 now on Woot!.

 - Make pizzeria-quality pies in your backyard now that the Deco Chef Outdoor Pizza Oven is down to the stunning price of $199.99 when you use the extra $80 off coupon on Amazon.